Students are challenged and encouraged spiritually to know and love Christ such that they:

 Evidence the fruit of the Spirit.

 Students are challenged and encouraged academically such that they:

 Are able to think critically, analyze information, and draw conclusions across multiple subject areas; and can apply these skills and subjects to demonstrate verbal, written, and technological competence.

 Are trained to think and behave as adults.

-Students are to be respectful of others and understand the existence of innate human differences (personalities, abilities, temperaments, etc.).
+Students are CHALLENGED to be respectful of others and understand the existence of innate human differences (personalities, abilities, temperaments, etc.) SUCH THAT THEY: